So you’re a champ at motivating people, and you want to be your own boss. Have you thought about becoming a general contractor?

 Step 5: Prepare the paperwork.

-As with exam requirements, a list of documents to include with your license application should be available online, or on the application form itself.
-These will include most or all of the following:
+Look online for a list of documents to include with your license application or on the application form itself.
+Common requirements might include:

 - A signed application